Can poetry inspire people to discover their city on foot?

 Want to try composing haiku now?
 Here’s the link to our Haiku encounter submission page.
 To find out more about the Haiku encounter project – click here for a bit more history.
 These links are temporarily disabled ( from Oct 2019).

 Would you like to join a group to compose and recite haiku while discovering London?
-You have come to the right place – check out what walkshops we have coming up – they will appear at the bottom of this page:
+You have come to the right place – check out what walkshops we have coming up – they will appear below: